Introduction to Project Management Life Cycle

 This is the second phase of project management.
 During this phase, a detailed project plan is created.
 This plan includes tasks, resources required, timelines, cost, etc. Further planning for prioritizing requirement is done.
 Gantt chart, which indicates timelines for the various task is one of the important document created for planning.
 Different plans that are created depending on the type of project are:

 - Quality Plan: The plan consists of a detailed description of quality standards adopted, quality testing, and assurance used to maintain the standards.

 Post the completion of various plans; risk management is carried out depending on the criticality of the project.
 Identifying the potential threats and analyzing the impact if such threats occur to form the part of this sub-phase.
 A risk management report is prepared with a plan to mitigate future threats.

 Done with the project idea finalization and planning.
 Now it’s time to set to work.
 In this phase, previous planning is put into action.
 This phase depends highly on planning.
 Better the plan better will be the execution.
-Project managers follow below steps in this process:
+Project managers follow the below steps in this process: